the-strife-project/Strife/README.md

 Now write `PATH="$HOME/opt/cross/bin:$PATH"` at the end of your shell profile (.bashrc, .zshrc...)

-To compile jotadOS, open a new terminal in the directory, and run `./build`.
+To compile jotaOS, open a new terminal in the directory, and run `./build`.

 You can use `./run` to compile and run `qemu`, or `./debug` to compile and run `bochs`.
 There are equivalents for installing it in a virtual hard drive.